1988 executions of Iranian political prisoners: Treatment of victims' families

 According to Iranian human rights lawyer Shirin Ebadi, Iranian officials forbade families of executed prisoners from holding funerals or publicly mourning for a year.
 After a year, if their conduct was deemed acceptable, they would be told where their relatives were buried.
 Officials justified the executions to the victims' families by claiming that victims' names were found on notes pinned to dead MeK members during Operation Mersad.
 Ebadi pointed out that this explanation was unlikely and questioned why the prisoners were not given trials for supporting the enemy.
 In 2009, the Abdorrahman Boroumand Center commissioned Geoffrey Robertson QC to review evidence and witness statements that they had collected regarding the executions.
 Robertson's report found that the Iranian government was still refusing to tell victims' families where their relatives were buried.

 Attempts at concealment

 The Iranian government accused investigators looking into the executions of "disclosing state secrets" and threatening national security".
 According to Amnesty International, there has also been "the ongoing official campaign to repress the commemorative efforts of survivors, families and human rights defenders, demonize the victims and distort the facts about the extrajudicial execution of political dissidents in the 1980s".

+The executed were interred in mass graves at Khavaran cemetery, where multiple bodies were buried together.
+The Iranian government subsequently sought to obscure these burials by converting the cemetery grounds into a public park.

 Death toll estimates

 The exact number executed is unknown.
-Some human rights organizations estimate that up to 5,000 people killed.
 According to a 1990 investigation by Amnesty International, which included interviews with prisoners' relatives, "most of the executions were of political prisoners" in "the biggest wave of political executions [in Iran] since the early 1980s".
 Between January 1987 and June 1990, Amnesty International collected the names of at least 2,100 prisoners whose executions were announced in Iranian press.